In the guide

 - continuous rated power of the electric motor must not exceed 250 W

-- electrical assistance must cut-off when the cycle reaches 15.5 m/h or 25 km/h
+- electrical assistance must cut off when the cycle reaches 15.5 mph or 25 km/h

 An EAPC that complies with the above is not considered to be a motor vehicle within the meaning of the Road Traffic Act 1988.
 As a result, it is not required to be registered and is not subject to vehicle excise duty (road tax), nor does it have to be insured as a motor vehicle.
 EAPCs must not be ridden by anyone under the age of 14.

-The Department for Transport is aware that there are electric bikes limited to 15.5 m/h, but are fitted with off-road switches or modes that enable the bike's motor to continue assisting at speeds beyond 15.5 m/h.
-These are also not EAPCs, and can only be used on roads if they are registered and comply with DVLA requirements.
+The Department for Transport is aware that there are electric bikes limited to 15.5 mph, but are fitted with off-road switches or modes that enable the bike's motor to continue assisting at speeds beyond 15.5 mph.
+Any electric bike that does not meet the EAPC rules is classed as a motorcycle or moped and needs to be registered and taxed to comply with DVLA requirements.
+A driving licence is required to ride one as well as a motorcycle crash helmet.Back to top

 Anyone in the supply chain, including retailers, can be held liable for the supply of unsafe products.
 In general, it is a criminal offence to supply unsafe products and you could also be liable to pay compensation for any injury or property-damage caused.